 - Cover the incision with plastic wrap.

-DO NOT smoke or use tobacco products after spine surgery.
+Do not smoke or use tobacco products after spine surgery.
 Avoiding tobacco is even more important if you had a fusion or graft.
+Smoking and using tobacco products slows the healing process.

 You will need to change how you do some things.
 Try not to sit for longer than 20 or 30 minutes at one time.
 Sleep in any position that does not cause back pain.
-Your doctor will tell you when you may become sexually active.
+Your surgeon will tell you when you can resume sex.

 You may be fitted for a back brace or corset to help support your back: